Definition: Defining the Meaning of Game Accessibility

 Some games do require adapted controllers, mouse emulators, or special input devices and a switch interface, while others need nothing more than a screenreader in order to play.

-Facts: Accessible Games
+Quick Facts: Accessible Games

 As games are increasingly used as education tools, there may be a legal obligation to make them accessible, as Section 508 of the Rehabilitation Act mandates that schools and universities that rely on federal funding must make their electronic and information technologies accessible.
 As of 2015, the FCC requires in game communication between players on consoles to be accessible to players with sensory disabilities.